fearofcode/habitbot-blog/about.md

 ## About

-I blog here.
-This is a page that tells people about me.
+This blog contains news and updates about [Habitbot](http://www.habitbot.com), a free recurring task scheduler.

 ## Contact Me

-You can put some contact information here
+You can follow me on Twitter at [@fearofcode](http://www.twitter.com/fearofcode).

 [title: About]: /
 [order: 20]: /